lukeredpath/xcodesnippets/README.md

 ## TODO

 * Installing snippets and bundles directly from a URL
+* Activating snippets from outside the managed directory - great for using your own snippets from their local source repos.
 * Generating snippet bundles from a folder of snippets ready for distribution
 * Commands for listing installed bundles and their contents
 * Commands for activating and de-activating individual bundles/snippets